pySRURGS/pySRURGS/README.md

 4. Loads data from spreadsheets (comma separated value files)
 5. Memoization so that computations speed up after a few iterations
 6. Results are saved to file.
 New runs are added to previously saved results.
+7. User specified number of fitting parameters
+8. User specified number of permitted unique equation forms
+9. User specified permitted functions
-7. Developed and tested on Python3.6
+10. Developed and tested on Python3.6

 ## Getting Started